axisgroup/design-process/0-Pre-Engagement/README.md

 ###### Outputs/Artifacts:

-* Capture Industry and Client Research
+* Capture Industry and Client Research:
 The team should document research outcomes as they would be useful in furture phases to ensure that the team has common grounds for formulating assumptions and identifying risks.
 Capturing research shall also serve as a repository for any similar sprints in future.

-* Requests to Schedule Interviews/ Request for Information The team should identify resources and key stakeholders from the client-side and send out requests to schedule interviews, and request for additional material/information.
+* Requests to Schedule Interviews/ Request for Information:
+The team should identify resources and key stakeholders from the client-side and send out requests to schedule interviews, and request for additional material/information.
 This ensures that the client is prepared with information that the design team might require